 WHAT IS FASTING?

 Fasting is a spiritual discipline that is rooted in the Bible that means we abstain from something (usually food) to grow spiritually and depend more on Jesus.
-The key focal point of a fast is having focused time on prayer and drawing close to God.
+The focal point of fasting is intentional time in prayer to draw near to God, pursuing a deeper relationship with Him.
+It's also about disciplining our minds and bodies through the power of the Holy Spirit to ensure no fleshly desire or comfort has a stronghold on us, keeping us from clearly hearing from the Lord.
+It's about trusting Him to provide our "daily bread" and "living water" through His Word.
 The rewards of fasting are incredible.
 Fasting and prayer often brings about powerful personal transformation.
 When we practice prayer and fasting, God hears from heaven and can heal lives, churches, communities, nations and our world.
 Every great revival or movement of God was preceded by men and women fasting and praying, longing for God.
 It’s important to note that our Savior fasted often and desired his disciples to fast as well.

 It’s important to ensure you’re listening to both the Holy Spirit and your own body in the way you fast.
 Instead of abstaining from food altogether, you may fast from a particular type of food or even something other than food, such as social media.
 You might decide to fast until a certain time in the day or skip a certain meal.
 There are many ways to ensure you’re getting the physical nourishment you need while still enjoying the spiritual nourishment fasting and prayer offer.

 Fasting was an expected spiritual discipline in both the Old and New Testament.
 In fact, we see examples of fasting in the Bible from several significant biblical figures.
 Moses, for example, fasted at least two recorded 40-days periods (Deuteronomy 9:18-19, Exodus 34:28).
 Jesus also fasted for 40 days and nights (Matthew 4:2).